More of the Music of Sting and The Police

 Thanks for your letter,

-A review of a remixed record from The Beatles can be found here.
+A short review of a remixed record from The Beatles can be found here.
 It was a doozy.
 My mind is still reeling from the experience.